Bucketlist Travels logo

 But don’t be discouraged, if you have time, it’s well worth tagging a few days onto your Cape Town itinerary to spend a few days in the bush.
 You’ll get to experience a safari in more comfort and safety, and see the Big Five on exciting game drives.
 Perfect for anyone who wants to do a safari, but doesn’t fancy the full ‘Out of Africa’ experience, and for those of us who cannot get enough.

-There are numerous great camps within driving distance, including Aquila, Sanbona and Inverdoorn.
+There are some great camps within driving distance – try Aquila, Sanbona and Inverdoorn.
 Children of all ages are usually welcome, though there will be age restrictions for kids to join game drives.

 Adult price: £150